cutthroat78/LibreLingo-EO-from-EN/README.md

 # Planning and Course Layout

 - [ ] Make blueprint for Esperanto-from-English course
-  - [ ] Make it where learning grammar is somewhat disguised with learning vocabulary (topics)
+  - [ ] Make it where learning grammar is done in the same module as vocabulary
-    - [ ] Start each section with a module with that has a page about the grammar and how to do it
+    - [ ] Start each grammar skill with page on how to do the grammar
-      - [ ] Also name module after the grammar being discussed
-    - [ ] Each Section have about 3 modules
+    - [ ] Each Section has 3 modules or more if more skills are needed to teach a grammar concept
-    - [ ] Add resources page or link to language learning resources page
+    - [ ] Add resources skill with just a page of a list of resources at to top of course

-  - [ ] Maybe, make anki deck that goes along with course
+## Idea for Each Module

+- Module
+  - Skill 1: Vocabulary Topic 1
+  - Skill 2: Grammar
+  - Skill 3: Vocabulary Topic 2 (With Grammar)

 ## Plan

+- [ ] 0 - Info
+  - [ ] What is Esperanto?
+  - [ ] Resources Page
 - [ ] 1 - Basics
   - [ ] Basics (Man, Woman, Girl, Boy, Tree, Banana etc.)
   - [ ] Greetings and Goodbyes
   - [ ] Animals
 - [ ] 2 - Introduction
+  - [ ] Introducing Yourself
+  - [ ] Alphabet (Pronunciation)
+  - [ ] Moods
 - [ ] 3 - Nouns

 ## Grammar to Add to Plan

-- [ ] Alphabet (Pronunciation)
+- [x] Alphabet (Pronunciation)
 - [ ] Article(s)
 - [ ] Pronouns
 - [ ] Tenses